gshen42/HasChor/README.md

 ### Step 1: Obtaining and building the artifact

 See [Building the library](#building-the-library) from above.
+The following steps assume the reviewer is in the root directory of the repo.

 ### Step 2: Running the examples from the paper